Monday, July 21, 2025

 Since I was recruited to Finland as a researcher (2018), I have attended numerous meetings and conferences (n>500), including many of these weekly coffee-meetings (n>125).
 In most of these cases, I have had very pleasant conversations with all sorts of people.
 They typically think it's valuable to get information free of charge from an expert (it is).
 This is based on heterodoxy or viewpoint diversity, a prerequisite for academic reasoning – to tame the devil within you (Pinker, 2011).

-Yesterday's aggressor has been one of the exceptions who have issues taming the devil within them.
+Yesterday's aggressor has been one of the exceptions who have issues taming the devil within him.
 These people typically try to dominate conversations with their own opinions, and use their voice to block other people from speaking their minds.
 This is called dogma – the opposite of heterodoxy.

 The current aggressor's concerns are: